 Another day, Ted sets up his monopod on the rock directly across the river from the nest.
 Junior’s dad is not so sure we are harmless.
 Perhaps because we have brought a friend with us, Papa roundly scolds us.

 Eagle parents are seldom at the nest these days.
-We catch a glimpse of Mama looking bedraggled and tired, not Kodak moment.
+We catch a glimpse of Mama looking bedraggled and tired, not a Kodak moment.